shnam7/gulp-build-manager/docs/contents/builders/function-builders.md

 To create a simple gulp tasks, you can use functions to simplify the whole process.

 ## Using function as a builder in build configuration
-A function can be assigned to builder property in build configuration.<br>
+A function can be assigned to builder property in build configuration.
 Let's see an example:
 ```javascript
 const gbm = require('gulp-build-manager');